15 Types of Glands in Human Body & their Functions

 Ovaries

 All the glands are located in distinct locations in the human body.
-They regulate physiology to a large extent by receiving stimuli from the brain.
+They regulate physiology to a large extent upon receiving the stimuli from the brain to do so.

 Leave a comment